sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [devRant](https://www.devrant.io) - Community where you can rant and release your stress.
 - [Learn Anything](https://learn-anything.xyz) - Community curated knowledge graph of best paths for learning anything.
 - [Quora](https://www.quora.com) - A place to share knowledge and better understand the world.
-- [Stack Overflow](https://stackoverflow.com) - subscribe to their weekly newsletter and any other topic which you find interesting.
+- [Stack Overflow](https://stackoverflow.com) - Subscribe to their weekly newsletter and any other topic which you find interesting.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>